lammps/lammps/doc/src/Howto_body.rst

 In LAMMPS, body particles are generalized finite-size particles.
-Individual body particles can represent complex entities, such as surface meshes of discrete points, collections of sub-particles, deformable objects, etc.  Note that other kinds of finite-size spherical and aspherical particles are also supported by LAMMPS, such as spheres, ellipsoids, line segments, and triangles, but they are simpler entities that body particles.
+Individual body particles can represent complex entities, such as surface meshes of discrete points, collections of sub-particles, deformable objects, etc.  Note that other kinds of finite-size spherical and aspherical particles are also supported by LAMMPS, such as spheres, ellipsoids, line segments, and triangles, but they are simpler entities than body particles.
 See the :doc:`Howto spherical <Howto_spherical>` doc page for a general overview of all these particle types.

 Body particles are used via the :doc:`atom_style body <atom_style>` command.
 It takes a body style as an argument.
 The current body